 Explore, by subject, ADM 137, a collection of material brought together for the official history of the First World War.
 This contains information on submarine development and detection.

-Also browse ADM 186 for printed confidential reports, monographs and training manuals covering new developments in armaments, engineering, navigation and signals in ADM 186 (1827-1970)
+- printed confidential reports, monographs and training manuals covering new developments in armaments, engineering, navigation and signals in ADM 186 (1827-1970)

 Records on weapon development until 1855 are amongst the Board of Ordnance records.